 by anthony on 03/29/11 at 9:50 pm

-In today’s society where social media rules, people can’t stop talking about themselves.
-That’s fine if you’re socializing to your family and friends.
-But not if you’re selling a product.
+In today’s world of social media, people can’t stop talking about themselves.
+That’s fine if you’re socializing to family and friends, but not if you’re selling a product.
 Talking about yourself too much can give potential users the impression that you care more about your needs than theirs.

-If you want to gain more users and sell more products, you should write headlines and copy that focus on your users, not yourself.
+If you want to gain more users and sell more products, you should write copy that focus on the user’s needs, not yourself.
 When users visit your site, they’re looking for a solution to their problem.
-They don’t want to hear about you or your company.
-They want to hear how your product can help make their lives better.
-Stop talking about your company and start talking about your users more by targeting your headlines and copy on their needs and benefits.
+They want to hear how your product can help make their lives better, not about how great your company is.

 Speak the Language of “You” not “We”

-Words like “we”, “our” and the name of your company should rarely show up in your headlines and copy.
+Words like “we”, “our” and the name of your company should rarely show up in your copy.
 Instead, speak the language of “you” and “your” so that users know that they’re your first priority.
-Take the focus off you and your company and put it on the user.
-They’re the ones who decide whether your product has value, not you.
-Users will vote with their money.
-If you’re not getting enough votes, you probably aren’t speaking the user’s language.

 Calculate Your Customer Focus Ratio

-The focus of your website’s headlines and copy matter when it comes getting users and selling products.
-If you focus on yourself too much, users won’t see the value you offer and leave your site.
-But when you focus on your users and the how your product benefits them, they’ll have something more to rave about on social media than themselves.
+User-focused copywriting is important when it comes to reaching users and selling products.
+If you focus too much on yourself, users won’t see the value you offer and leave your site.
+But if you focus on how your product benefits them, you’ll give them something more to rave about on social media than themselves.